Management strategies

 It takes time for the person to recover their physical and psychological capacity.

-Many people with CRF experience something called Boom & Bust, where they do too much when they are feeling good and then experience a big dip in energy.
+People with CRF often experience Boom & Bust, where they do too much when feeling good and then experience a big dip in energy.

-In some cases, people may decide to save their energy to 'boom' on a special occasion, such as a family wedding, and then plan for the 'bust' that they know will follow.
+In some cases, people may decide to save their energy to 'boom' on a special occasion, such as a family wedding, and plan for the 'bust' they know will follow.

-You can help to avoid a Boom & Bust with the 3 Ps of fatigue management.
+You can help to avoid the Boom & Bust cycle with the 3 Ps of fatigue management.

 • Create a balance of activities you need and want to do